 In Connected Environments, Security Must Exist Across All Applications

 IT personnel regularly secure outside access to their networks and applications.
 However, the transformation of digital communication has created a vast network of interconnected environments, so perimeter protection is no longer adequate.
 Once a cyber-attacker compromises a weak link, they have access to the company’s networks, systems, and data.
-In a digital world, security must be proactively embedded into all applications as the first line of defense.
-In addition, security controls should be defaulted to the highest levels of protection.
+Security must be proactively embedded into all applications as a first line of defense.
+In addition, security controls should default to the highest levels of protection.
 Encryption of data in transit and two-factor authentication are additional measures that can dramatically increase the security of communications.
 It is essential that the cybersecurity and IT professionals find a common understanding, a shared terminology, and a unified approach to securing applications and data.